DenisMot/ScilabSignalCorrelation/readme.md

 ## Solution
 Because it the *same* signal that is recorded with two different sensors:

-* the frequency content of A and B is the same (except for some noise, that is supposed to be white => we can forget it safely).
+* the frequency content of A and B is similar (except for some noise, and the fact that we do not record the same part of the movement...).
-* the scaling of A and B is similar (we do not need to rescale one signal)

 Hence, we can use *cross correlation* between A and B to determine the time lag.
 Yet, because we do not want that A overlaps B, but we want that the **changes** in A and B are synchronised, we run `xcorr` on  `dA` and `dB`, where :